Calathea rufibarba Indoor Care; Watering, Light, Pruning, Soil, Propagation, Problems

-Furry Feather Calathea (Calathea rufibarba) grows best in bright indirect light, warm and humid conditions and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.
+Furry Feather Calathea (Calathea rufibarba) grows best in bright indirect light, warm and humid conditions, and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Calathea rufibarba also called Velvet Calathea is one of the popular Calathea varieties and bears red stems and deep blue-green, elongated leaves with a dark-purple underside.
+Calathea rufibarba also called Velvet Calathea is one of the favorite Calathea varieties and bears red stems and deep blue-green, elongated leaves with a dark-purple underside.

 The common names, 'Furry Feather Calathea' and 'Velvet Calathea', are in reference to the tiny hairs that cover the waxy leaves and stems which give the plant a soft, velvety feel to the touch.

-On account of its fabulous foliage, Furry Feather Calathea is one of the best plants for the home and will create a delightful sight in any space.
+On account of its fabulous foliage, Furry Feather Calathea is one of the well-liked plants for the home and will create a delightful sight in any space.

 Botanical name: Calathea rufibarba